wrenparismoe/magic-squares/README.md

 ## Brief Analysis

-- all comes down to how many recursive calls are required
-- there was an improvement for 3 x 3 from AA2 to AA3 but not for 4 x 4.
-The vast majority of the algorithm is taken building the squares which means there is varibality. ----- need to time just permuting vs combinations
------ This is shown by the small change in recursive calls since the limiting factor is still the buildSquares method
+The effectiveness of each algorithm is determined by the number of recursive calls that are required to complete the program.
+For every approach, the time to find 3 x 3 magic squares was completely dependent on how many times each method called itself.
+It was simple.
+If more calls occured then the algorithm would have a longer runtime.
+The only program that disobeyed that trend was the final implementation of the adapted algorithm when tasked with finding all 4 x 4 magic squares.
+The algorithm took less calls than its predecessor but relatively the difference was small.
+The vast majority of time taken by the algorithm was taken by the buildSquares algorithm which the improvement did not affect.
+The variability in the equivalent buildSquares method is what led to a discontinuity in trend.
+However, the time to find all possible rows for a magic square is faster for the third adapted algorithm.